Alexandria's founded by Alexander

 Indo-Greek blacksmith discovered in Pakistan

-Excavations also have revealed coins from the Indo-Greek period, but without further details.
-It would have been interesting, however, to know, for instance, the name of the king(s) depicted on these coins in order to narrow down the time-frame.
+Excavations have also revealed coins from the Indo-Greek period, but without further details.
+It would have been interesting, however, to know, for instance, the name of the king(s) depicted on these coins in order to narrow down the time frame.

 No comments: